Tunnel-Labs/typegeese/readme.md

 typegeese is a type-safe ORM for MongoDB which introduces the concept of **migration-defined schemas.**

 With typegeese, your schema migrations become the source of truth for the structure of your data.
-Combined with the flexibility of MongoDB and the incredible [typegoose](https://github.com/typegoose/typegoose) library, typegeese automatically applies schema migrations on-demand without the need for migration generation scripts or complex data migration processes or workflows.
+Combined with the flexibility of MongoDB and the incredible [typegoose](https://github.com/typegoose/typegoose) library, typegeese automatically applies schema migrations on-demand without the need for migration generation scripts or complex data migration processes.

 ## Migration-Defined Schemas